 The problem is that some brands tend to use appealing terms like “mountain water” or “naturally sourced spring water” to market what is essentially just plain tap water.
 So, which is which and how can you tell the good stuff from the bad?

-Let’s start by demystifying some bottled water terms
+Let’s start by demystifying some bottled water terms.

 Mineral water is one of the most common bottled water you’ll encounter.
-To be legally labelled as real mineral water, it must contain less than 250 parts per million of minerals and trace elements (often calcium, magnesium, and potassium).
+To be legally labelled as real mineral water, it must contain fewer than 250 parts per million of minerals and trace elements (often calcium, magnesium, and potassium).
 Companies can’t add in minerals nor can mineral water be processed or treated in any way.
 The water must be bottled, as is, from the source.